-The electrical functional circuit of the ion activity measuring device built on the conversion of voltage to frequency is shown in Fig. 1.
+The electrical functional circuit of the ion activity measuring device based on the conversion of voltage to frequency is shown in Figure 1.

-The general law of uncertainty of measuring ion activity depends on many factors such as activity interfering ions limited properties of ion-selective electrodes, the presence of measurement error in temperature, zero drift, instability of power supply, etc., among which is difficult to identify dominant [10].
-This allows us to adopt the law of distribution of the centered value of the error of measuring the activity of ions in the normal, which we describe with the expression
+The general law of uncertainty when measuring ion activity depends on many factors, such as the activity of interfering ions due to the limited properties of ion-selective electrodes or the presence of measurement error due to temperature, zero drift, instability of the power supply, etc., and it can be difficult to identify which factor is dominant [10].
+This allows us to adopt the law of distribution for the centred value of the error when measuring the normal activity of ions, which we describe with the expression

 , (3)

-where is estimation of ion activity value; uc(pX) is combined uncertainty of measurement ion activity.
+where pX is the estimated value of ion activity and uc(pX) is the combined uncertainty of the measurement of ion activity.

-The value of the combined uncertainty of measuring ion activity when using a measuring device built on the basis of the conversion of voltage to frequency is calculated by the formula
+The value of the combined uncertainty of ion activity measurement when using a measuring device built on the basis of the conversion of voltage to frequency is calculated by the formula

 , (4)